altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "M::So it's a constant connection - you can't turn it on or off?"
 "F::This I'm not that familiar with - thought never appealed to me: so I didn't learn more."
-~Martha sat in silence for a time - pondering what that would be like~ "R::I mean - I'm just in your head - our thoughts aren't connected" *Rossin sat down beside her*
+~Martha sat in silence for a time - pondering what that would be like~ 'R::I mean - I am just in your head - our thoughts are not connected' *Rossin sat down beside her*
-"R::So imagine this: but more extreme. just"
+'R::So imagine this: but more extreme. just:'
-*Rossin puts up a mock hand and jabbers with it* "R::Gibberish all day - most people - even the Awakened: their thoughts are a mess."
+*Rossin puts up a mock hand and jabbers with it* 'R::Gibberish all day - most people - even the Awakened: their thoughts are a mess.'
 ~Through the threshold step Flanagan and Two people next to him~ ~A burley man - dark skin and curly black hair, and a thin tall blonde beside him~ *They stepped forward and sat on the couch across from them*